Five quick questions and answers about electric cars, charging and holiday homes

 First of all, you should be happy that charging the EV is not going to be a major issue during the holiday.

-If you want to look for the small print, check whether payment for charging is made at the end of the lease period as part of the settlement for total power consumption or separately, whether you need an app or a charging chip to unlock the charging box with, and whether there are flexible electricity prices during the day at the holiday home.
+You may also want to study the small print.
+For example, check whether payment for charging is made at the end of the lease period as part of the settlement for total power consumption or separately.
+Also, look at whether you need an app or a charging chip to unlock the charging box with, and whether there are flexible electricity prices during the day at the holiday home.

 If the latter is the case, you can use the True Energy app to see when it is cheapest to charge.
-Here you must remember that the prices can vary depending on where in a given country you are.
+Remember that the prices can vary depending on where in a given country you are.